AgnivaMaiti/product-catalog-kmm/README.md

 # Product Catalog KMM

 Product Catalog KMM is a cross-platform mobile application built using Kotlin Multiplatform Mobile (KMM).
-It allows users to browse a catalog of products, view product details, and manage their shopping cart seamlessly across iOS and Android platforms.
+It allows users to browse a catalog of products, view product details, and manage their shopping cart seamlessly across iOS and Android platforms.
 ## Features

 - **Product Listing**: Browse a wide range of products with detailed information.